SkyNet-90/CloudForge-Pipeline-main/README.md

 - `terraform/modules`: Reusable Terraform modules for different Azure resources.
 - `src`: Placeholder for application source code that will be deployed to Azure.

+## Terraform Configuration
+Ensure your Terraform configurations are set up correctly:

+1. Backend Setup: Follow the instructions in the terraform directory to configure the Azure Blob Storage as the backend for Terraform state files.
+2. Modules Configuration: Utilize the modules in the terraform/modules directory to create reusable components for Azure resources.

 ## Getting Started

 To begin using this pipeline for deployment: